Skip to content

 • Discover the Blue Mosque’s charm, combined with breathtaking architecture, and immerse yourself in its beauty and spirit by walking around it.

-• Learn more about Islamic rites from local religious leaders who provide a free guided tour of the mosque.
+• Learn more about Islamic rites from local religious leaders who provide a free guided mosque tour.

 • Admire the fantastic interior, which features over 20,000 ceramic tails, hanging lights, and the most beautiful domes.

-• Enjoy the welcoming ambiance you will find in this peaceful corner of the mosque from everyone server here.
+• Enjoy the welcoming ambience you will find in this peaceful corner of the mosque from everyone served here.

 • Wandering through the gardens that show the innovative design to keep all visitors entertained here.